-Israel’s freedom came by their just judges (Deut.
-16:18–20).
-God commanded the “children of Israel”, the people, to appoint judges and officers (Deut.
-16:18, cf. Num.
-11:16).
-As the title implied, judges brought about civil justice and oversaw the enforcement of the law by their officers (Deut.
-16:18–20, cf. Num.
-35:30).
-The judges consisted of city elders, who made their judgments together at the city gates (cf. Deut.
-22:13ff, Exo.
-21:6, 22; 22:8–9).
-Fair trials were secured by establishing cities of refuge for protection of the accused (Num.
-35:9–15, 22–28, Deut.
-19:1–14, Josh.
-20; cf. Deut.
-17:8–12, 19:15–21).
+Israel’s freedom truly relied upon having just judges (Deut 16:18–20).
+God commanded the “children of Israel,” the people, to appoint judges and officers for each tribe to judge at their city gates (Deut 16:18).
+As the title implied, judges brought about civil justice and oversaw the enforcement of the law directly through their officers consisting of law enforcement and lawyers (Deut 16:18–20).
+The judges consisted of city elders who made their judgments together at the city gates (cf. Deut 22:13ff; Exod 21:6, 22; 22:8–9).
+A plurality of judges decided the cases, and the judges were witnesses before the people affirming guilt and sentencing.
+Fair trials were also secured by establishing cities of refuge for protection of the accused (Num 35:9–15, 22–28; Deut 19:1–14; Josh 20; cf. Deut 17:8–12; 19:15–21).

-Israel’s senate consisted of those, who decided that Israel needed a king to fight for them and judge them.
-Though against God’s will, God permitted Israel’s republic to have a king with warning (1 Sam.
-8:4).
-God chose the king and gave laws for the selection of a king before this event (Deut.
-17:14–20).
+The Law of Moses permitted Israel to have a king.
+Israel’s senate eventually decided that Israel needed a king to fight for them and help judge them.
+God permitted Israel’s republic to have a king with great warning against the tyranny of kings (1 Sam 8:4–18).
+According to Moses’ Law, God was to choose the king, and He gave laws for Israel’s election of a king before Israel even requested a king (Deut 17:14–20).
 The king was not to be a foreigner, was not to multiply horses for invasion, or multiply wives or money for himself.
-The king was to have a copy of the law, learn it, and obey it (Deut.
-17:18–20).
-He was not to make laws (Deut.
-4:1–2).
-He was not to be outside of justice.
-Israel’s senators would unite Israel under the king when they also anointed King David (2 Sam.
-3:17–21, 5:3).
-Yet, Israel’s senate was not perfect, because they also joined with Absalom against David (2 Sam.
-17:4).
-National unity was not certain either, because the nation divided again when King Rehoboam rejected the counsel of the Senate and northern tribes of Israel set another king, Jeroboam (1 Kings 12:6–8, 13).
-Having a king did not end the republic.
+The king was to have a copy of the law, learn it, and obey it (Deut 17:18–20).
+The King was not to make laws (Deut 4:1–2).
+He was not to operate outside of justice.
+Israel’s senators reunited Israel under the king when they anointed King David (2 Sam 3:17–21; 5:3).
+However, Israel’s senate was not perfect, because they also joined with Absalom against David (2 Sam 17:4).
+As the people became corrupt in rejecting God, their government became corrupt.
+National unity was not certain under a king.
+Israel divided when King Rehoboam rejected the counsel of the senate, and the northern tribes of Israel set a separate king, Jeroboam (1 Kings 12:6–8, 13).
+However, having a king did not compromise the republic and yet did not end Israel’s republic.

-“Now therefore, be wise, O kings; Be instructed, you judges of the earth.
+Now therefore, be wise, O kings; Be instructed, you judges of the earth.
 Serve the LORD with fear, And rejoice with trembling.
 Kiss the Son, lest He be angry, And you perish in the way, When His wrath is kindled but a little.
-Blessed are all those who put their trust in Him.”
+Blessed are all those who put their trust in Him.